waynodiablo/Oystercard/pills/development_workflow.md

 5. Get another member of the team to review your PR.

+6. Use the pull request comments section to discuss the code and make improvements until the code reviewing pair are satisfied.

-6. When you get a :shipit: or other similarly appropriate emoji, merge your PR.
+7. When you get a :shipit: or other similarly appropriate emoji, merge your PR.

-7. When you're happy, merge your changes on GitHub.
+8. When you're happy, merge your changes on GitHub.
 You should then deploy immediately.
 If you have CI setup you can get it to do this for you automatically.

-8. Do some QA on your live site if you have it set up.
+9. Do some QA on your live site if you have it set up.

-9. Highfive someone/something.
+10. Highfive someone/something.